 Interns must be able to work a minimum of 12-16 hours per week.
 The most qualified applicants will be able to attend internship responsibilities for a minimum 30-hour weekly schedule on a minimum 3-week project basis.
 Must be reliable, and have great people skills, be able to provide your own transportation and be comfortable in a casual work environment.
 Additional plusses: experience with Excel, a good phone manner, ability to work from your own laptop, work independently and aggressively problem-solve.

-Current internship position availability for Fall 2012 (begins September; minimum engagement ends December):
+Current internship position availability for Fall 2012 (begins September 2012.
+Minimum engagement ends December 2012):

 Duties may include a wide range of production tasks, from liaising with artists and filmmakers, property owners, government agencies, and others in the preparations for the premier of events associated with Light Assembly Miami.